-- Completed Proposal Coversheet (See Appendix B) - One-page bulleted Executive Summary that contains basic project information and addresses the scoring rubric: - Project Title - PI/Contact Person information - List of government/industry/university and/or stakeholder partnerships involved and brief description as to individual roles - Indication of which EPSCoR program the proposal will be submitted to (if applicable) - Specific Strategic Focus/Niche Development for the State of Kansas - Federal/Industry Dollars Leveraged into Kansas - Jobs (FTE's) People working on project - Number of Students Involved - Indirect/Ancillary Benefit - In five pages or less, provide the following: - Project description, proposed milestones, and a management plan. - Detailed budget identifying the use of state funds and all other funding sources. - Proof of partner and/or sponsor commitment to financial support. - Brief description of the qualifications of key personnel assigned to work on the project.
+- o Completed Proposal Coversheet (See Appendix B) - o One-page bulleted Executive Summary that contains basic project information and addresses the scoring rubric: - Project Title - PI/Contact Person information - List of government/industry/university and/or stakeholder partnerships involved and brief description as to individual roles - Indication of which EPSCoR program the proposal will be submitted to (if applicable) - Specific Strategic Focus/Niche Development for the State of Kansas - Federal/Industry Dollars Leveraged into Kansas - Description of how the project will fulfill the goals of the Kansas Science & Technology Plan

+Jobs (FTE's) People working on project

+- Number of Students Involved - Indirect/Ancillary Benefit - In five pages or less, provide the following: - Project description, proposed milestones, and a management plan. - Detailed budget identifying the use of state funds and all other funding sources. - Proof of partner and/or sponsor commitment to financial support. - Brief description of the qualifications of key personnel assigned to work on the project.

-- Any other information necessary for evaluation. - Confidential information must be omitted from the proposal. - A copy of the original solicitation from the federal awarding agency, if relevant.
+- Any other information necessary for evaluation. - Confidential information must be omitted from the proposal. - o A copy of the original solicitation from the federal awarding agency, if relevant.